 People who face mental health challenges, along with their families, pay a price when it comes to dealing with the stigma of mental health challenges and the emotional roller coaster they often face.
 There is no “jump rope for depression” or “bake sale for obsessive-compulsive disorder.”

-Families struck with mental health challenges very often do not receive the neighborhood or community financial support to help offset the extra costs associated with treatment.
-These burdens can take the forms of out-of-pocket costs for treatment, travel and lodging associated with treatment, lost productivity, and sometimes periods of unemployment.
+Families with mental health challenges often do not receive neighborhood or community financial support to help offset the extra costs associated with treatment, such as out-of-pocket costs for treatment, travel and lodging associated with treatment, lost productivity, or periods of unemployment.

 Thankfully, with your support, the Foundation’s Angel Fund can help.
-Clinical teams at all of Rogers’ programs throughout the country may apply for support through the Angel Fund when they perceive that an individual or family is struggling financially during treatment.
+Clinical teams at all Rogers’ programs throughout the country may apply for support through the Angel Fund when they see an individual or family is struggling financially during treatment.

-The Foundation will receive requests for hotel stays quite frequently, averaging about three per month.
+Hotels – The Foundation receives requests for hotel stays quite frequently, often averaging about three per month.
 The number of days per stay can range anywhere from one to 30 or more.

 Many times, parents who are either bringing a child to treatment or picking their child up upon discharge may only request a room for a single night.
 A slightly longer stay may be needed for a recently discharged patient who is waiting to get into a sober living house.

 Finally, if an individual is homeless or the daily commute makes access to care almost impossible, requests for 30+ days are made to cover the duration of the treatment process.